VincentZ-42/Hardware_piscine_Fall2019/README.md

 # Hardware_piscine_Fall2019
-A 2-week long intensive training in 42RoboLab that focuses on learning how to create 2D drawings and 3D models with Onshape.
+Intensive training in 42RoboLab that focuses on learning how to create 2D drawings and 3D models with Onshape.
 * Please look at pdf files to view exercises

 ### Sketching